arthurandreev/Ui.Selenium.TestProject/README.md

 2. To run all specflow test scenarios, enter the following command and hit enter
 > dotnet test

-## Some of the resources used to complete this project:
+## Some of the resources used to complete this project
 - https://www.selenium.dev/selenium/docs/api/dotnet/index.html
 - https://www.automatetheplanet.com/selenium-webdriver-locators-cheat-sheet/
 - https://specflow.org/documentation/